Table of Contents Show

-Efficiency standards have tightened considerably from 2010 to 2014, so energy costs are usually much lower in new construction buildings.
-While it’s possible to retrofit older homes with more energy-efficient appliances; it’s expensive and rarely results in the savings available in modern apartments and houses.
+Efficiency standards have tightened considerably from 2010 to 2014, so energy costs are usually lower in new construction buildings.
+While it’s possible to retrofit older homes with more energy-efficient appliances, it’s expensive and rarely results in savings in modern apartments and houses.

-Also, many builders hardwire carbon monoxide and smoke detectors into their buildings, which are more reliable and convenient than battery-operated models.
+Many builders hardwire carbon monoxide and smoke detectors into their buildings, which are more reliable and convenient than battery-operated models.
 New buildings usually have sophisticated wiring capable of handling high-tech electronics, entertainment and security systems, and high-speed communications equipment.
 Customized installation isn’t always possible in older apartments and homes.
 You’ll save on replacement costs with a newly constructed residence or house.
-Most major components have a lifespan of seven to ten years, and it’s possible for many to be protected, with warranties that can; be extended; beyond the first year.
+Most major components have a lifespan of seven to ten years, and many can be protected with warranties that can; be extended; beyond the first year.

 Considerations when buying an older homeConsiderations when buying an older home

-With older apartments and houses, it’s possible you’ll need to replace appliances soon after you move in.
-Many developers have mortgage banking affiliates that can customize financing, including down payments and interest rates, to meet your particular situation.
+With older apartments and houses, you may need to replace appliances soon after you move in.
+Many developers have mortgage banking affiliates who can customize financing, including down payments and interest rates, to meet your situation.
 They’re often able to defray some of the closing costs too.
-However, the current market isn’t favorable for that unless the property is either in a wrong location or grossly overpriced.
-While a seller of a resale home has some flexibility to contribute to settlement costs, they don’t have nearly the same flexibility of a builder’s affiliated mortgage company.
+However, the current market isn’t favorable unless the property is in the wrong location or grossly overpriced.
+While a resale home seller has some flexibility to contribute to settlement costs, they don’t have nearly the same latitude as a builder’s affiliated mortgage company.

 Which type of housing is right for which kind of homebuyer?Which type of housing is right for which kind of homebuyer?

 In general, co-ops offer one significant advantage for some buyers: A more thorough screening process for potential buyers.
 The screening process is an arduous task for potential buyers.
-The interview with the board of directors alone will take up significant amounts of time; to say nothing of the various credit requirements to be met and paperwork to be completed.
-However, once a buyer moves into the co-op, the social makeup of their neighbors tends to be much more stable and homogeneous.
+The interview with the board of directors alone will take up significant amounts of time, to say nothing of the various credit requirements met and paperwork completed.
+However, once a buyer moves into the co-op, their neighbors’ social makeup tends to be much more stable and homogeneous.